ApexRMS/dgsim/docs/index.md

 Body text: Description of package to go here.
 Approximately 1 to 2 paragraphs.

-An image can be inserted within the body text with the following code below
-< img align="right" style="padding: 15px" width="400" src="assets/images/name_of_image.png" >

 ## Requirements

 This package requires Syncrosim [Insert_version_here](https://syncrosim.com/download/).